 There is a lot of discussion about motivation in the health/wellness community.
 This is particularly apparent in the conversations about diet and exercise.
 We have been led to believe by popular culture that we must be properly motivated in order to be healthy.
 Nothing could be farther from the truth.
 Health is a lifetime commitment.
-It is a choice.
-It is not a flash in the pan, glittering elusively, available for only a moment assuming that we grab it quickly enough.
-It is not dependent on our state of mind.
-It is not dependent on circumstances.
-It is a conscious decision on our part to do the right thing.
+It is a choice, not a flash in the pan, glittering elusively, available for only a moment.
+Success is not dependent on our state of mind. or circumstances.
+It is a conscious decision on our part, to do the right thing.
 Agreeably, illness befalls some who have done everything right.
-This Author has no answer for that unless we venture into the spiritual realm, but in almost every case, our health is in our hands.
+I have no answer for that unless we venture into the spiritual realm, but in almost every case, our health is in our hands.

 A study on motivation was undertaken at Valdosta State University in 2011.¹ There was a question of how important motivation is in the role of learning and learned behavior.
 The argument of external versus internal motivation was studied.
 External being acquisition of positive, pleasant consequences and avoiding negative consequences.
 Internal being the desire to feel good, to solve a problem, to acquire balance, to take control of one’s life or to meet an individually selected goal among other internal prompts to problem solve.
 At first glance these seem similar, but they’re not.

 The external cue of merely acquiring positive consequences is far removed from the desire to take control of our lives.
 We can have the external cue to want to look hot in a swimsuit, (acquisition of positive, pleasant circumstances) all we want, but until we make up our minds that we want to take control of our lives, (internal), we will flounder.
 Like Nike says, “Just Do It.”
 David Yochim says “I’ve never done easy in my life.” and that is so true.
 We have to decide what we want and do what it takes to get it.
 Excuses to avoid healthy behaviors are not reasons to fail.